 Tip #5: Yes or No, don’t take the outcome personally.
 If you sold, finalize the transaction and make sure you follow-up very soon after the sale.
 People love people who care about them!
 BUILD THAT RELATIONSHIP.
 If you didn’t sell ask why.
 If it is not a good time, try to reschedule for another time.
 Don’t be pushy just ask.
 Always ask for referrals.

 Want to contact DocFred?
-Send and email to email@example.com or schedule a “get to know you call” by using his scheduler:
+Send an email to firstname.lastname@example.org

 You can follow any responses to this entry through the RSS 2.0 You can skip to the end and leave a response.
 Pinging is currently not allowed.